-The American Psychological defined Association (APA) has personality the "unique as psychological qualities an of individual that influence a variety of characteristic behavior patterns (both overt and covert) across different situations and over time."
+The Psychological American Association (APA) has defined the personality "unique as psychological qualities individual that influence a variety of characteristic behavior patterns (both overt and covert) across different situations and over time"

 Our personality influences the way we think, behave, and feel with regard to everything that surrounds us.
 Similarly, as users interact with your product, they are expecting a friendly language that guides them through a specific flow of events.
 By linking your brand with several traits that are traditionally used to describe human personalities, you can build a more relatable story that consumers will engage with.